wevbarker/HiGGS-devel/README.md

 ## What are peta4 and appcg?

-The files `peta4.*` and `appcg.*` refer to the jobs which implement the HiGGS Commissioning Survey and various unit tests.
+The files `/peta4.*` and `/appcg.*` refer to the jobs which implement the HiGGS Commissioning Survey and various unit tests.
 The names refer to two computing services:
 1. Peta4 is a supercomputer, the CPU component of Cambridge University's heterogeneous CSD3 facility.
-2. appcg is a small compute server belonging to the Cavendish Laboratory Astrophysics Group.
+2. appcg is a small, private compute server belonging to the Cavendish Laboratory Astrophysics Group.

 These sources are included to give inspiration to users who which to perform HPC surveys, though the user's architecture may well differ.